 - Travelling with animals

-- Required identification for non-Canadians, Canada Border Services Agency, (CBSA)
+- Visiting Canada, Canada Border Services Agency, (CBSA)

 - Reporting requirements for private boaters (CBSA)